Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The average total in Chargers games this season is 50.7, 1.2 points more than Sunday's total of 49.5.

-- The 49.8 PPG average total in Eagles games this season is 0.3 points more than this game's over/under.
+- The 49.5-point total for this game is 0.3 points below the 49.8 points per game average total in Eagles games this season.

 Chargers stats and trends

-- Los Angeles has four wins against the spread in seven games this year.
+- In Los Angeles' seven games this year, it has four wins against the spread.

-- This season, the Chargers have two ATS wins in four games as a favorite of 1 point or more.

-- Los Angeles' games this year have hit the over on two of seven set point totals (28.6%).
+- Los Angeles' games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- Los Angeles is 3-1 against the spread and 3-1 overall in games when it records more than 23.9 points.
+- Los Angeles is 3-1 against the spread and 3-1 overall this season when the team notches more than 23.9 points.

-- Los Angeles is 4-2 against the spread and 4-2 overall when the team churns out over 342.8 yards.
+- When Los Angeles totals over 342.8 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Chargers have eight turnovers this season, equal to the number of takeaways for the Eagles.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Eagles.